samanthaccole243/FastRobots.github.io/Lab_10.md

 _Sensor Model_ : using a Gaussian distribution to estimate and iradicate measurement noise.

-_Motion Model_ : using odometry as explained above.
+_Motion Model_ : using odometry to determine a control input.

 _Bayes Filter Algorithm_ : This uses a prediction and then an update.
 The prediction guesses where the robot moves using movement data (uncertainty added) and the update uses measurement data to decrease the uncertainty.

-_prior belief_ : belief calculated after the prediction step
+_Prior Belief_ : belief calculated after the prediction step

+### Lab Task